Pittsburgh & Steubenville Extension Railroad Tunnel

-The Pittsburgh & Steubenville Extension Railroad Tunnel, also known as the Panhandle Tunnel, was originally built for the Pittsburgh and Steubenville Extension Railroad in Pittsburgh.
+The Pittsburgh & Steubenville Extension Railroad Tunnel, also known as the Panhandle Tunnel, was originally built for the Pittsburgh and Steubenville Railroad in Pittsburgh.
 It officially opened for rail traffic in 1865.

 History

 The tunnel has been modified many times since it was first constructed.
 In the years after the construction the southern end was lengthened by 79.4 ft to accommodate the overpass of Forbes Avenue.
 This new tunnel had a height of 19.5 ft, lower than the main tunnel.
 The southern end was again extended around 1900 to add a sidewalk to the road.
 This 19 ft extension lowered the height of the tunnel to the current 18.5 ft.

 Light Rail

-The tunnel and the adjacent Panhandle Bridge were purchased by the Port Authority from Penn Central Corporation for $8.15 million in 1980.
+The tunnel and the adjacent Panhandle Bridge were purchased by the Port Authority from Conrail for $8.15 million in 1980.
 The tunnel is now utilized by the Pittsburgh Light Rail System for some of its right-of-way and the Steel Plaza Station.